npm/rfcs/accepted/9999-npm-audit-assertions.md

     - these should probably be sent to the server to be filtered server-side and enable smaller responses.
   - the UI should also display if an assertion has been made, and what that assertion is.
   - `--json` should include assertions, if any exist.
-- They adition of `npm audit assert` will require some kind of change to the server that serves the information that powers `npm audit`.
-Specifically, this information will need to be acceptted when `npm audit assert` is run, and returned with `npm audit` information.
+- The addition of `npm audit assert` will require some kind of change to the server that serves the information that powers `npm audit`.
+Specifically, this information will need to be accepted when `npm audit assert` is run, and returned with `npm audit` information.
 Additionally, depending on how this is implemented, this might reduce the number of requests made and data returned to end-users.
-Specifically, if the CLI assumes by default that users want to ignore vulnerabilities that have been marked as `--impactful=false` by transitive (or direct) dependencies **and** that is sent to the server, the server can return only what's needed rathter than the full set of data.
+Specifically, if the CLI assumes by default that users want to ignore vulnerabilities that have been marked as `--impactful=false` by transitive (or direct) dependencies **and** that is sent to the server, the server can return only what's needed rather than the full set of data.

 ## Rationale and Alternatives